Megx02/BINF6251/final_project/CONCEPT.md

 ```

 # Complexity and Bottlenecks
-With N = the number of codons, V = the number of viral genes, H = total number of codons in the host dataset and S = the number of states
+With N = the number of codons (per viral gene), V = the number of viral genes, H = total number of codons in the host dataset and S = the number of states

 Emission probability estimation:
 + Time Complexity: O(H)